amt-RMGG/AMT-StackOverflow/README.md

 The application is using an MySQL 8.0 database. <br/>
 In the `liberty\config\` folder, you'll find the mysql connector jar file : `mysql-connector-java-8.0.21.jar` <br />
-In the same folder, we specifie the database information in the `server.xml` file :
+In the same folder, we specifie the database information in the `server.xml` file.
+**You'll have to specifie the environement variables in the `server.env` (in the same folder)**
 ```
     ...
     <library id="MySqlLib">